 Read one additional book of your choice.
 (Purchasing is recommended, so you can annotate, but this book may be checked out of a library or read in an e-book format.)
 You should choose a book that is both enjoyable and an appropriate challenge.
 See the list on page 2 for some ideas, or consult any Upper School faculty member for additional suggestions.
-You may also choose a second book from the list above.

-Summer Reading Assessments: Prepare for a test on The Giver in the first full week of school.
-For the other two books, prepare for reflective writing assignments and discussions.
+Summer Reading Assessments: Prepare for tests on The Screwtape Letters and The Hiding Place in the first full week of school.
+For the additional book, prepare for reflective writing assignments and discussions.